withastro/docs/src/pages/en/guides/rss.md

 title: RSS
 description: An intro to RSS in Astro
 i18nReady: true
+setup: |
-setup: import PackageManagerTabs from '~/components/tabs/PackageManagerTabs.astro'
+  import PackageManagerTabs from '~/components/tabs/PackageManagerTabs.astro';
+  import Since from '~/components/Since.astro';
 ---

 Astro supports fast, automatic RSS feed generation for blogs and other content websites.
 For more information about RSS feeds in general, see [aboutfeeds.com](https://aboutfeeds.com/).